-Xbox One vs PS4 – Controllers
+PS4 vs Xbox One – Controllers

 Both bear the genetic material of their forebears, but the DualShock 4 feels like more of a change.
-Microsoft has stuck with what worked so well in the Xbox 360 controller, and as such the Xbox One pad is more of a tweak than a full ground-up redesign.
+Microsoft has stuck with what worked so well in the Xbox 360 controller, and as such the Xbox One pad is more of a tweak than a full redesign.